andrewbayles/testcluster/README.md

 1. Establish early, basic endpoints for database content.
 2. Apply sitewide CSS theme.
+  2a.
+Determine overall site color scheme using http://colormind.io/ 2b.
+Apply beginning site CSS theme (basic table structure, background)

 ** MAKE NOTE OF CSS SOURCE HERE **

-3. Collect external content (screenshots, game titles) to be used onsite.
+3. Collect external content (screenshots, game titles) for use with site.
+  3a.
+Smaller NES/SNES cartridge images
+  3b.
+Larger NES/SNES cartridge titles

   ** SITE SOURCE OF GAME CONTENT HERE **

 OVERCOME CHALLENGES

+1. I learned through some research that CSS files cannot be directly imported into an express-mounted site without first including express.static as middleware.
+This took some research.

+NEW DISCOVERIES

+1. I learned that https://stripesgenerator.com/ is a beautiful source for generating diagonal-striped backgrounds of all colors and widths.